South Kent School: History

 The school was founded in 1923 as a joint venture between Reverend Frederick Herbert Sill, headmaster of Kent School, and two of his recent graduates, Samuel Slater Bartlett and Richard M. Cuyler.
 The Straight farm was purchased from members of the Judd family, and additions to the farmhouse were made to house a chapel, twenty-four students, and faculty.
-From the start, students provided labor for daily cleaning and maintenance, as well as for unskilled construction.
-Over the years a number of buildings were added on the Straight property, and additional acreage acquired.
+From the start, students provided labor for daily cleaning, maintenance, and unskilled construction.
+Over the years, several buildings were added to the Straight property, and additional acreage was acquired.
 Most recently, the defunct farm on the north end of Hatch Pond was purchased.

 Sam Bartlett became the first headmaster, serving for 45 years.
 Bartlett was followed as headmaster by conservationist L. Wynne Wister (1955–69), then George M. Bartlett (son of the first headmaster) through 1989.
 Peter Arango had a brief tenure, then Noble Richards '49 was headmaster until 1996.
-He was succeeded by John S. Farber (96-00), John C. Farr '58 (retired in 2003), then by Andrew J. Vadnais through 2018.
-South Kent School's present head of school is Lawrence A. Smith '73.
-The school is governed by an independent board of trustees.
+He was succeeded by John S. Farber (96-00), John C. Farr '58 (retired in 2003), then by Andrew J. Vadnais through 2018, then followed by Lawrence A. Smith '73.
+An independent board of trustees governs the school.
+South Kent School's most current head of school is Brian D. Sullivan.

-Students &Faculty
+Admissions

-Enrollment at the beginning of the 2022–23 school year was 150 young men from around the world in four "forms" (or grades).
-Foreign students from twenty nations and U.S. students from nineteen states across America are represented.
+Enrollment at the beginning of the 2022–23 school year was 150 young men worldwide in four "forms" (or grades).
+International students from twenty nations and U.S. students from nineteen states across America are represented.

-There are 38 members of the instructional faculty, with 34 living on-campus.
-Many are domiciled in facilities which are shared with student dorms.

-Academics
+Curriculum

 South Kent is a college-preparatory school; the course of study is designed with the intent that every student will continue his education at a higher-level institution.

-In 2017–18 the school has 35 faculty who offer 48 courses in 2 primary divisions, Math/Science and Humanities.
-The school year is divided into three terms: fall, winter, and spring.
-Students normally enroll in five major academic courses each term.
+In 2017–18, the school had 35 faculty members who offered 48 courses in 2 primary divisions, math/science, and humanities.
+The school year is divided into fall, winter, and spring.
+Students typically enroll in five major academic courses each term.
 Accelerated courses, including advanced placement, are offered in more than a dozen subjects (several in conjunction with Syracuse University).

-To graduate, a student must earn a minimum of 18 credits, which include: